-- All information obtained by school/college staff about a pupil will be kept confidential and will only be shared with other professionals and agencies with the family's consent unless there are safeguarding concerns that need to be shared with CSSW and parents refuse consent or seeking consent would place the child at further risk. - If the child is under 12, consent to share information about them must be obtained from their parents or carers. - Young people aged 12 to 15 may give their own consent to information sharing if they have sufficient understanding of the issues; otherwise consent should be sought from parents. - Young people aged 16 and 17 are able to give their own consent if they are thought to have the capacity to do so under the Mental Capacity Act 2005; otherwise consent should be sought from parents. - Where a child is at risk of suffering significant harm, schools and colleges have a legal duty to share this information with CSSW and make appropriate referrals.
-Equally, where a child is subject to a child protection investigation, schools and colleges must share any information about the child requested by CSSW. - Parental consent to making a child protection referral should be sought but if withheld, the referral must still be made and parents should be made aware of this.
-Before taking this step, schools and colleges should consider the proportionality of disclosure against nondisclosure; is the duty of confidentiality overridden by the need to safeguard the child? - Parental consent to referral can be dispensed with if seeking consent is likely to cause further harm to the child, interfere with a criminal investigation or cause undue delay in taking action to protect the child.
-However, schools should discuss this with the Child and Family Contact team social worker on a "no names" basis to gain advice on whether this course of action should be taken. - Only relevant information should be disclosed, and only to those professionals who need to know.
-Staff should consider the purpose of the disclosure and remind recipients that the information is confidential and only to be used for the stated purpose.
+All information obtained by school/college staff about a pupil will be kept confidential and will only be shared with other professionals and agencies with the family's consent unless there are safeguarding concerns that need to be shared with CSSW and parents refuse consent or seeking consent would place the child at further risk.

-- In the event that a child makes a disclosure of neglect or abuse, staff cannot guarantee them confidentiality, but must explain why they have to pass the information on, to whom and what will happen as a result.
+- If the child is under 12, consent to share information about them must be obtained from their parents or carers. - Young people aged 12 to 15 may give their own consent to information sharing if they have sufficient understanding of the issues; otherwise consent should be sought from parents. - Young people aged 16 and 17 are able to give their own consent if they are thought to have the capacity to do so under the Mental Capacity Act 2005; otherwise consent should be sought from parents. - Where a child is at risk of suffering significant harm, schools and colleges have a legal duty to share this information with CSSW and make appropriate referrals.
+Equally, where a child is subject to a child protection investigation, schools and colleges must share any information about the child requested by CSSW. - Schools have a lawful basis for sharing information without parental consent where there are safeguarding risks.
+Parental consent to making a referral should be sought but if withheld, the referral must still be made and parents should be made aware of this. - Parents should be informed of any referral unless this would cause further harm to the child, interfere with a criminal investigation or cause undue delay in taking action to safeguard the child. - Only relevant information should be disclosed, and only to those professionals who need to know.
+Staff should consider the purpose of the disclosure and remind recipients that the information is confidential and only to be used for the stated purpose. - In the event that a child makes a disclosure of neglect or abuse, staff cannot guarantee them confidentiality, but must explain why they have to pass the information on, to whom and what will happen as a result.
 Parents should also be made aware of the school/college's duty to share information. - Staff should discuss any concerns or difficulties around confidentiality or information sharing with the designated safeguarding lead or seek advice from the Child and Family Contact team social worker.